Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Simulation Results using EM-EM Algorithm on the A-SQGSK Protocol

-Finally, we present a comparison between the key rate offered by the proposed combination of the A-SQGSK protocol and the EM-EM algorithm when the following two types of discrete constellations are considered for $\mathcal{A}$: (i) The constellation $\mathcal{A}$ is chosen such that upon quantizing the channel realizations at each node, the resultant CSR samples exhibit uniform distribution, and (ii) the constellation $\mathcal{A}$ is a regular square QAM constellation.
-To generate the simulation results under (ii), we use a regular square QAM normalized to unit average energy to quantize the channel realizations in the first three phases of the A-SQGSK protocol.
-The corresponding plots are presented in Fig. \ref{fig:asqgsk_emem_b_1_uniform} and Fig. \ref{fig:asqgsk_emem_b_2_uniform} for $b = 1$ and $b = 2$, respectively.
+Finally, we present a comparison between the key rate offered by the proposed combination of the A-SQGSK protocol and the EM-EM algorithm when the following two types of discrete constellations are considered for $\mathcal{A}$: (i) $\mathcal{A}$ is chosen such that the resulting CSR samples after the A-SQGSK protocol exhibit uniform distribution, and (ii) $\mathcal{A}$ is a regular square QAM constellation.
+To generate the simulation results under (ii), we use a regular square QAM normalized to unit average energy.
+The corresponding plots on key rate are presented in Fig. \ref{fig:asqgsk_emem_b_1_uniform} for $b = 1$.
 The plots show that forcing uniform distribution on the CSR samples after A-SQGSK protocol outperforms regular-QAM since the latter method accumulates large number of samples around the mean value, and as a result, increasing the guard band drops significant number of samples when compared to the former case.

 In summary, stitching together the advantages of the A-SQGSK protocol and the EM-EM algorithm, we recommend to choose $m$ and $b$ based on the underlying SNR values.
-From the viewpoint of designing the quantizer $\mathcal{Q}_{b}$, we recommend the use of joint distribution of CSR samples at node-2 and node-3, which constitute the worst-pair of common randomness when using $h_{12}$ to harvest the group secret-key.
+From the viewpoint of designing $\mathcal{Q}_{b}$, we recommend the use of joint distribution of CSR samples at node-2 and node-3, which constitute the worst-pair of common randomness when using $h_{12}$ to harvest GSKs.